 John Muir was right when he said, “In every walk with nature, one receives far more than he seeks.”
 We also know that time spent with friends is essential in recharging our batteries and girding ourselves for the busy times ahead.
 The idea of the “momcation” isn’t new, just the name.

-This summer my best friend and I headed to the Northwoods of Maine for a girls’ trip.
+My best friend lives on the other side of the country and to reconnect, we headed to the Northwoods of Maine for a girls’ trip on Moosehead Lake.
 Even though we talk every week, she lives in Seattle so we don’t get a lot of time to hang out together.
-We have shared other adventures in El Paso and the Florida Keys, but this time we wanted to connect with nature and I wanted to show her a little bit of New England.
+We have shared other adventures in Tempe, Scottsdale, and the Florida Keys, but this time we wanted to connect with nature and I wanted to show her a little bit of New England.

 Where to Stay on a Maine Girls’ Trip